FelipeTorresHora/FelipeTorresHora/ReadMe.md

 # 💫 About Me:
-**Software developer** with 1+ experience in full stack and ML/IA applications, specialized in **Python**, focused on building robust and scalable solutions.
-I have solid expertise in **Django, Machine Learning, Artificial Intelligence, AWS and PostgreSQL**, creating robust solutions that seamlessly integrate **backend, frontend, and cloud technologies**.
+**Software developer** with 2+ experience in full stack and ML/IA applications, specialized in **Python**, focused on building robust and scalable solutions.
+I have solid expertise in **Django, FastApi, Machine Learning, Artificial Intelligence, AWS and PostgreSQL**, creating robust solutions that seamlessly integrate **backend, frontend, and cloud technologies**.

 # 🛠 Certifications